eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 #### Mappings

-The powerful concept of recipient rewriting is restricted to users with the following
+The concept of recipient rewriting is restricted to users with the following
 permissions:

     val getMappings = "james:mappings:get"